iotaledger/wallet.rs/documentation/docs/libraries/python/api_reference.md

 | skip           | `number` | `0`     | The number of events to skip                                 |
 | from_timestamp | `number` | `null`  | Filter events that were stored after the given UTC timestamp |

-Event object: { accountId: string, message: Message, confirmed: boolean }
+Event object: { accountId: string, block: Block, confirmed: boolean }

 ### get_transaction_confirmation_event_count(from_timestamp (optional))